JonHasan/Coursera-Machine-Learning-Course-with-Andrew-Ng/README.md

 This hypothesis attempts to accurately predict the response variable given a feature space.

+### Modifying theta with gradient descent

+In order to fit the hypothesis to the response variable, it is necessary to change the theta parameters.

 ### Octave Implementation:

 So it is now desired to create the hypothesis in octave.
 I prefer to vectorize the solution whenever possible and as recommended by the staff.
 So if the Theta weight vector is represented as follows: $$[\theta_{0}, \theta_{1}]$$.